 - The e-mail address or fax number of the hospital where you receive your medical treatments

-Keeping your EU Health Card up to date and in safety while you are travelling is extremely important and can help you avoid stressful situations should you or a member of your family be ill or involved in an accident.
+Keeping your global Health insurance Card up to date and in safety while you are travelling is extremely important and can help you avoid stressful situations should you or a member of your family be ill or involved in an accident.
 You can keep it with your passport to make sure you don’t forget it.